photo 1 of 28

 When and why did you start training for fighting?
 I started training years after the first UFC.
 I watched the Gracie family showcase their BJJ in the Octagon and I quickly became a fan.
 Then I realized that I wanted to learn the art of fighting and there was no other way but to learn BJJ with it.
 Eventually I found a BJJ gym in Florida, Team Popovitch, who helped guide me into my dreams today.

 What ranks and titles have you held?
-I have no title in any MMA organization.
-I do have a lots of titles in BJJ such as: North American ADCC Trials Champion, 3rd Abu Dhabi World Pro Weight & Absolute, several times NAGA and Grapplers Quest Champion, Brown Belt Pan American Champion, 3rd Brown Belt Gi Worlds.
+Fight Time Lightweight Championship and ISKA Lightweight Championship.
+I also have lots of titles in BJJ such as: North American ADCC Trials Champion, 3rd Abu Dhabi World Pro Weight & Absolute, several times NAGA and Grapplers Quest Champion, Brown Belt Pan American Champion, 3rd Brown Belt Gi Worlds.

 Do you have any heroes?
 I'm a really big fan of Renzo Gracie, Wanderlei Silva, Minotauro.